zzzeyez/dots/README.md

 ## install
 i regularly reformat my laptop, run `dots.sh` and pick up where i left off

-it (interactively) clones my github repositories to `~/scripts`, installs `homebrew`, installs my `brew` packages, python packages and (`oh-my-zsh` plugins.  it then symlinks all my dots from this repo to the default config locations and starts my `brew` services

 **./dots.sh** install everything (asking for permission for each task)

-**./install/brew_packages** list of homebrew packages
++ `./install/brew_packages` list of homebrew packages

-**./install/macos_settings** list of macos settings
++ `./install/macos_settings` list of macos settings

-**./install/zsh_plugins** list of zsh plugins (installed to `~/.oh-my-zsh/custom/plugins`)

-**./install/save_home** list of files to save if deleting home directory
++ `./install/save_home` list of files to save if deleting home directory

-**./install/save_library** list of files to save if deleting `~/Library`
++ `./install/save_library` list of files to save if deleting `~/Library`

-**./install/make_directories** list of folders to recreate if deleting home
++ `./install/make_directories` list of folders to recreate if deleting home

-to enable workspace switching you will need to add the 5 workspaces (click the f5 key) and then enable the default shortcuts in system preferences -> keyboard -> shortcuts
+~to enable workspace switching you will need to add the 5 workspaces (click the f5 key) and then enable the default shortcuts in system preferences -> keyboard -> shortcuts~ i have decided to switch to `chwmsa` to eliminate animations.  my old `.skhdrc` is still included.

-as is the case with all dotfiles: configs are a very personal thing and my workflow might not be what you prefer.  i suggest that you look through the install files and pick at which features you want.  or feel free to run `dots.sh` — it will walk you through the process and ask you which features you want

-## misc
-`weechat`, `irssi`, `ncmpcpp`, `wallpaper`, `colorlovers` and other programs that i'm forgetting to list all send notifications via `notify-send`.  `notify-send` is a linux program with lots of plugins available to trigger it.  i made [my own version](https://github.com/zzzeyez/xanthia) to mimic it on macos (complete with image support)

-`dots.sh -u` will take a screenshot.  it will save it to this repo, then copy both `/tmp/wallpaper.png` and `colors.json` here as well.  `dots.sh -y` will non-interactively delete everything (except those listed in `./install/save_home`) in `~/`, recreate the `~/` directories listed in `./install/make_directories`, recreate symlinks to dotfiles, update `brew` packages and reapply `./install/macos.sh` settings

 ## to do + issues i'm experiencing (maybe you can help)
-+ caps-lock -> alt-key bind reverts upon reset.  seeking new terminal method..
++ ~caps-lock -> alt-key bind reverts upon reset~.  mapped bash script to iTerm2 hotkey
-+ custom `oh-my-zsh` theme is buggy (is this just how it is?)
++ find way to use `defaults write` to hide the Finder sidebar
 + unable to `sudo echo` paths to `/etc/paths.d/paths`
-+ make `./install/brew.sh` and `./install/macos.sh` interactive
++ `tmux` does not allow binding alt-key with no leader.  currently mapping alt -> ctrl in `skhd`